- Transmission and Development

 The human health hazard from rabies is obvious.
 Less well recognized is the economic loss to farmers when their cattle and horses are bitten by rabid animals.

-- Rabies Information on MI.gov's Emerging Diseases Website
+- Rabies Information on Michigan's Emerging Diseases Website

 - Rabies.
 Beware of Rabies.
 Be Aware of Rabies.